 III.
 Collection Development

-A. Collection Responsibilities

-Ideally, the WPLC Selection Committee is comprised of 34 consistently active members, 2 librarians from each of the 17 library systems in Wisconsin.
-Each library system director nominates their respective selectors and each selector is appointed to a two-year term.
-If a selector is unable to fulfill their term, a replacement will complete the appointed term.
-If a system has a lack of nominees, nominees will be selected from a system in the same geographic area as the original nominating system.
-Selectors must participate in both selection and monthly meetings.
-Selection for specific areas of development will be allocated by interest, knowledgeable expertise, and qualification.
-The Selection Committee will be divided into two subcommittees: Adult and Young Adult/ Children's selection.

-B. Scope of Collection
+A. Scope of Collection

 The WPLC is funded by its member library systems, also known as Partners.
 Partners of the WPLC pay into the consortium and any partner library system has access to the digital collaborative collection and as such, their library card-holders are authorized users.
 Library system partners may choose to ask their member libraries to contribute to the WPLC payments as they deem necessary and appropriate.
 The community served by this collection is incredibly diverse and as such, the collection must reflect the needs, interests, and viewpoints of this large community in its entirety, taking into consideration access needs in a digital environment.